 Time should be planned for the new directors to visits the office and operational sites.
 This might involve site visits to retail stores, schools or manufacturing sites.
 The visits will assist the new director when back in the board room to appreciate the environment within which decisions are being made.

 Many directors come to board roles with formal governance training, but equal numbers do not.
 Boards should provide support for introductory governance training with a focus on the particular industry the organisation operates within.
 Ongoing professional development throughout the director’s term can then transition them from the induction phase to the maintenance phase.

 In addition to scheduled meetings, informal catch ups and check ins with mentor directors provide invaluable touch points for new directors to gain insights into issues and context.
 Acting as a mentor should be considered a core responsibility of directors as they progress through their tenure.

 The induction program will establish the framework for the induction of new directors.
 It also helps establish the mindset that learning about the operations of the organisation is a continual process.
 As mentioned above, one of the best ways to do this is to involve existing directors in the induction process.
 In addition to the formal framework, a process for information flow is required.
 Ideally the Induction Policy will list the documents to be provided to new directors such board documents, past minutes, budgets, policies, processes and board reviews.
 Time should be allocated to provide these well ahead of the first board meeting and to coordinate with scheduled meetings with the boards and executives.

-If your board would like assistance drafting a simple yet effective Induction Policy to enhance your effectiveness and performance, please contact Dr Rachel Baird.
+If your board would like assistance drafting a simple yet effective Induction Policy to enhance your effectiveness and performance, please contact our team.